The Complete ERPNext Implementation Guide for UAE SMBs

 When your bill of materials exists only in your production manager, the factory guesses when they are unavailable.
 Here is how to fix that permanently.

-Accounts receivable aging above 90 days hits AED 800K while your collection process runs on memory.
+Accounts receivable aging above 90 days hits 800K while your collection process runs on memory.
 Here is the system that gets that money back.

 Without warehouse bin location management, your picker walks 3km daily in random patterns.
 Bin mapping cuts that to 800 meters and doubles throughput.

-Reorder level alerts prevent stockouts that cost you AED 50K per incident.
+Reorder level alerts prevent stockouts that cost you 50K per incident.
 Setting them up takes 10 minutes per product.
 Here is why you still have not done it.

 Your customer price list lives in your sales manager's head.
 Different customers get quoted different prices for the same product depending on who picks up the phone.